AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module10/data-science-workspace-churn-prediction-model.md

 **Author: [Tina Soni](https://www.linkedin.com/in/tinadsoni/), [Wouter Van Geluwe](https://www.linkedin.com/in/woutervangeluwe/)**

-In **Module 10** you'll learn how to create a  Machine Learning model that predicts a customer's likelihood to churn.
+In this module, you'll learn how to create a  Machine Learning model that predicts a customer's likelihood to churn.

 ## Learning Objectives